 I needed space to get back to being Joe.

 It is why I chose a pen name for some of my writings.
 When Scono Sciuto is the author, not only is Scono weaving the work, Scono is becoming the characters in that story.
 Joe is no longer occupying the mind of the person at the keyboard.

 As writers, it isn’t a choice to be sensitive.
 Sensitivity is what allows us to tap into the sometimes dark and distant recesses of mind and imagination.

 Yes, sensitivity can be viewed as a curse, but more importantly, it is the true gift to the creative mind.

-Simply stated, without sensitivity, there is no heart, there is no soul, and there is no connection to and within the art which is our stories.
+Simply stated, without sensitivity, there is no heart, there is no soul, and there is no connection to, and within, the art which are our stories.

 It is why when we write — we bleed.